 Get clear, fair, and truthful financing.

 Lighter Capital offers the most founder-friendly capital on the market.
-We get to know you and your business and find you the right financing, so you're set up for success.
+We get to know you and your business and find you the right financing that sets you up for success.
 We also go above and beyond to help you understand and compare capital costs.

 To get a quote and see how much your startup could qualify for, complete our quick online application.